SS-31 (Elamipretide)

 - 12 weeks on, 4 weeks off

-Rationale: cost management + injection-site rotation.
-No clinical evidence that cycling improves or worsens outcomes.
+Rationale is cost management plus injection-site rotation.
+No clinical evidence shows that cycling improves or worsens outcomes.

 How this score is calculated →